SolidWallOfCode/txn_box/doc/user/ModifierReference.en.rst

    An empty field is changed to "Delain", while if there is already a value, a comma is added before adding "Delain".

+.. modifier:: as-bool

+   Coerce the feature to a Boolean if possible.
+The following types can be coerced

+   Boolean
+      Identity.
+   Integer
+      0 is false, any other value is true.
+   Float
+      0.0 is false, anything else is true.
+   String
+      False unless the string is one of "true", "1", "on", "enable", "Y", "yes".
+   IP Address
+      A valid IP address is true, otherwise false.
+   Duration
+      A non-zero duration is true, otherwise false.
+   Tuple
+      A non-zero length tuple is true, otherwise false.
+Note the value(s) in the tuple are not examined.
+   Null
+      False.

 .. modifier:: as-integer

    Coerce the feature to an Integer type if possible.
 If the feature is already an Integer, it is